9 Hidden Qualities of Stellar Bosses

 When a decision needs to be made, most of the time the best person to make that decision isn't the boss.
 Most of the time the best person is the employee closest to the issue.

 Decisiveness is a quality of a good boss.
-Remarkable bosses can be decisive but often in a different way: They decide they aren't the right person and then decide who is the right person.
+Remarkable bosses can be decisive but often in a different way: They decide they aren't the right person to make a decision, and then decide who is the right person.

 They do it not because they don't want to avoid making those decisions but because they know they shouldn't make those decisions.